Contact Us 1-800-596-4880

 1. Navigate to Anypoint Platform, enter your username and password, and click Sign in.

-2. From Anypoint Platform, select API Experience Hub.
+2. From Anypoint Platform, select API Experience Hub from the list of products.

-3. Go to From the Manage your API portal page, click Preview and publish your portal.
+3. From the Manage your API portal page, click Preview and publish your portal.

 4. Click Publish.

-After logging in to the portal successfully, you can’t see the APIs in the API Carousel.
+After logging in to the portal successfully, you can’t see APIs in the API Carousel.

 A few issues can cause this error to occur: